Pillar

 FAQ on AI for chemistry and drug discovery

-A frontier LLM (Claude, GPT, Gemini) with a deterministic MCP chemistry tool layer underneath.
+- A frontier LLM (Claude, GPT, Gemini) with a deterministic MCP chemistry tool layer underneath.
 The LLM understands and plans, the MCP tools compute.
-We benchmarked this on MolecularIQ (ICLR 2026) against untooled LLMs: lift from 21-41 % to 85-92 % accuracy.
+We benchmarked this on MolecularIQ (ICLR 2026) against untooled LLMs: lift from 14-41 % to 76-92 % accuracy, three of the four tested models land at 85-92 %.

 Ready to make AI actually usable in your chemistry?